 This group of languages I know very vell (some of them I don't use anymore, though)

-- Ruby - today is my primary language I use for several years, and feel myself very comportable with it.
+- Ruby - today is my primary language I use since 2011, and feel myself very comportable with it.
 For a few last years there are rumors what Ruby is dying, but trust me - it's allright with language, there's a problem on how pepople use it.
 I'm about monkey-patching, God classes and other bad practicies.
-Ruby gives a lot of freedom and because of that requires a lot of developer's responsibility.
-That's why principles such as SOLID works so good for Ruby - they prevent developers from wrong language using (take a look at my favorite example - Lotus framework).
+Ruby gives a lot of freedom, and because of that requires a lot of developer's responsibility.
+That's why principles such as SOLID, works so good for Ruby - they prevent developers from wrong language using (take a look at my favorite examples - Hanami framework or DRY* gems family).

 - *sh - every developer must feel comfortable with at least one of them, and knowing their different tricks and edge-cases. *sh itself not very hard to learn.
 Much more important to learn common tools provided by *nix and tasks they allow to complete.